 June 22, 2017

-After Launch, my cofounders and I saw an avenue that could help our company, Chargo, achieve success and publicity: competing in business plan competitions.
+After the LaunchX program experience, my cofounders and I saw an avenue that could help our company, Chargo, achieve success and publicity: competing in business pitch competitions.
 We participated in the Blue Ocean Entrepreneurship Competition, following which I had the opportunity to present Chargo at a Shark Tank-themed event held in my town, eventually winning scholarship money to support our growth efforts.
 These competitions were a great way to meet and interact with experts in the field and receive pertinent feedback in order to help our startup develop, grow, and succeed.

 In order for a startup to be successful, the team must be one of the top priorities.
 If an entrepreneur has a B-grade idea, but an A-level team, they are more likely to achieve success than a team with an A-grade idea, but with a B-level team.
 Therefore, it was essential for our team to prove in our pitch that we were integrated, aligned, and personable during our pitch.
 We made it a priority to give the judges a reason to believe that our team has the mindset to bring our startup to full fruition.
 One of the ways that we achieved this was by having an “appealing team” slide in our pitch deck.
 On this slide, we highlighted the strengths that each team member brought and how we are able to come together to achieve the maximum success for Chargo.